 Calabria, Italy has a beautiful coastline which was under distress due to pollution caused by improper waste disposal and annual flooding.
 Recently the government of Calabria, in an effort to preserve and protect its valuable coastline, has taken steps to create the most efficient and well-designed water treatment system in all of Italy.
 Calabria now boasts one of the cleanest, nicest coastlines in the peninsula.

 Calabria forms the toe of the Italian boot and is bordered by Basilicata and sandwiched in between the Ionian and Tyrrhenian seas.
-There is a lot of coastline in Calabria.
+There is a lot of coastline in the region and this makes a great destination Calabria.
 No part of the region is more than 50km away from the coast.
 Calabria covers and area of just 15,000 km² and is made up of five provinces: Catanzaro, Cosenza, Reggio di Calabria, Crotone, and Vibo Valentia.
 Catanzaro is the capital of the region, but regional parliament is held in the former regional capital, Reggio di Calabria.

 Calabria has awesome tourist potential.
 Currently, the area is not overwhelmed by tourists.
 The picturesque scenery of Calabria will one-day beckon hordes of people because nowhere else can one view such a beautiful panorama of nature.
 Tall, snow-tipped mountains give way to thick luscious forests, white sand beaches, sapphire coastlines, and crystal oceans.